dosbox-staging/dosbox-staging/docs/ReelMagic/driver_api.md

 #### Subfunction 0210h - Set Magic Key

 Setting this has an impact on if the card can play "magical" MPEG assets.
-See `NOTES_MPEG.md` for more information on this.
+See the MPEG decoder notes for more information on this.

 * Defaults to: `param1=4041h` `param2=4004h`
 * Return to Zork sets this to: `param1=4041h` `param2=4004h`